 In short, you’ll need to turn your internal communication into mobile-first employee communication!

-Sending emails across the organization, using an Intranet that is not mobile-friendly, or hosting meetings where 73% of attendees are not paying attention or doing other work is not the best way to get your message through to your employees!
+Sending emails across the organization, or hosting meetings where the audience not paying attention or doing other work is not the best way to get your message through to your employees!

 That way, they can communicate with their employees in a fast and engaging way!